quinn-p-mchugh/personal-website/docs-projects/2023-07-year-spread.md

 modified: 2023-07-06T21:54:53-04:00
 ---

-**YearSpread** is a handy yearly calendar template to help you plan out your year(s) in a digital format.
+**YearSpread** is a yearly calendar template to help you plan out your year(s) in a digital format.
 I've found this calendar to be extremely useful for blocking out time for all-day events, weekend trips, vacations, etc. and keeping track of annual events like festivals or conferences.
 I hope you also find it useful!

 ## 👉 [Get the spreadsheet](https://docs.google.com/spreadsheets/d/1UezLLrUs2CTYpgBbuxlh0Mds6k-ykcy1hNU9sLdnbeQ/edit?usp=sharing)

-## Sync the spreadsheet with a Google Calendar
+## Sync your spreadsheet with a Google Calendar
 YearSpread features one-way syncing (spreadsheet → calendar) with a Google Calendar of your choice.
 To enable this, follow the steps below:

 ### Part 1 of 2: Add Your Calendar ID